-- (1) Specialised study of English. - (2) Specialised training in how to teach English. - (3) Adequate knowledge of linguistics (gives a better understanding of what language is, its nature and development. - (4) Adequate knowledge of psychology (helpsychology (helpsychology content) and the second second - (5) Adequate knowledge of sociology understanding of all the functions - (6) Professional training in midwho have received initial manual always big changes and dealer and mand technological changes have been and equipment and its associated and the classroom.
+- (1) Specialised study of English. - (2) Specialised training in how to teach English. - (3) Adequate knowledge of linguistics (gives better understanding of what language is its nature and development). - (4) Adequate knowledge of psychology (helps to a better understanding of the relation of language to the child's procession of thought, and the way in which children learn languages, both foreign and their own language). - (5) Adequate knowledge of sociology (yields better understanding of all the functions of language in society. - (6) Professional training in mid-career (including even those who have received initial training): because there are always big chances and development in education and technological chances has introduced electromechanical equipment and it's associated techniques into the classroom.

-Therefore language teachers of today need specialised training in the use of tape - recorders, use of films and line-projectors, language laboratory, and so on.
+Therefore language teachers of today need specialised training in the use of tape-recorders, use of films and line-projectors, language laboratory, and so on.
 Further professional training or advanced study in mid-career is essential for experienced teachers because what is learnt in initial training gets rapidly out of date nowadays.
 It is also the experienced teachers who best appreciate the relevance of the new studies, having felt in the classroom the need for new insights.
-I am also of the opine that both the experienced and inexperienced teachers whenever possible, should attempt to make themselves familiar with relevant recent studies and researches on the nature of language, how it works and how it is acquired.
+I also have the opinion that both the experienced and inexperienced teachers whenever possible, should attempt to make themselves familiar with relevant recent studies and researches on the nature of language, how it work sand how it is acquired.
 In order to raise the standards of English in our schools, short and long term in-service training courses should be continued for the teacher of English.
 This should be done by the collaboration of the office of Education and the British Council.
-More and more teachers should be sent to England for training and more money should be devoted by the responsible authorities.
+More and more teachers should be sent to England for training and the responsible authorities should devote more money.

-As I have mentioned at the beginning of my dissertation, we do teach English I our primary schools, but unfortunately, I would say that it is simply a waste of time.
-This is because primary school teachers most especially (because of the likelihood of their being posted to one of the many 1, or 2 teachers schools) are caught in the vicious circle of lack of English in the community, poorer English in schools poorer English of the Teacher training College students and poorer English taught in schools.
+As I have mentioned at the beginning of my dissertation, we do teach English in our primary schools, but unfortunately, I would say that if it is not organised and more improved, it will be simply a waste of time.
+This is because primary school teachers, most especially (because of the likelihood of their being posted to one of the many 1, or 2 teachers schools), are caught in the vicious circle of lack of English in the community, poorer English in schools poorer English of the Teacher Training College students and poorer English taught in schools.
 Due to the lack of trained teachers on the one hand, and the limited number of teaching periods devoted to the learning of the foreign language on the other, the standard attained is so low that the middle school teachers have to go over the same material again.
 This created a lot of problems and a lot of time is spent in supplementing and consolidating the first year material.

-In order to maintain a better and higher level of English, first of all both in our primary and secondary schools, the number of teaching periods must be increased to eight, which in my opine is effective minimum for foreign language learning.
-Secondly, in our primary and secondary schools, English must be taught by the specialist teachers of English.
+In order to maintain a better and higher level of English, first of all both in our primary and secondary schools, the number of teaching periods must be increased to eight, which in my opinion is effective minimum for foreign language learning.
+Secondly, in our primary and secondary schools, English must be taught by the specialists teachers of English.
 Thirdly, the children who come from primary school to middle schools must be streamed according to their abilities.
 Fourthly, proper textbooks must be provided for all the classes.
 And finally, classes should be kept small and children should be given the opportunity to come into contact with as many English-speaking people as possible.